How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

 The fungus gnat larvae look very similar to mosquitoes but without the long proboscis (a tube-like appendage used for feeding), and they have six legs instead of eight.

-They like to live in moist soil where they will find decomposing plant matter and feed on it, which causes root gnats.
+They like to live in moist soil where they find decomposing plant matter and feed on it, which causes root gnats.

 Fungus gnat larvae can cause a lot of damage to your succulents because they will feed on the plant roots, leaves, and stems.